Welcome to Minnesota’s Family Law Website

 History Of MankatoFamilyLaw.com

-I’ve been a family lawyer since 2000, I’ve handled many, many clients with nearly every conceivable family law problem there is.
-From Divorces to custody and adoption cases and everything in between.
+My name is Jason Kohlmeyer and I’ve been a family lawyer since 2000, I’ve handled many, many clients with nearly every conceivable family law problem there is.
+From Divorce to custody and adoption cases and everything in between.

 After doing over a thousand divorces, I discovered that clients have the same questions over and over and I started to think that if there was some resource that I could direct my clients to they might very well benefit.
 Then, I thought maybe not just my clients but everyone could benefit…So, back in 2013 I started this website.
 It’s come a long way since then with over 100 blog posts, guest writers, resources and videos.